CityOfBoston Official An official website of the City of Boston

 Resilience Review

-Per Article 25A a Resilience Reviewer will advise the Boston Planning and Development Agency (BPDA) and the Inspectional Services Department (ISD) on project compliance with the City's climate resilience policies and requirements.
+Per Article 25A a Resilience Reviewer will advise on project compliance with the City's climate resilience policies and requirements.
 See Article25A section 25A-4 for project applicability.
 Compliance reviews occur at two project phases coinciding with Article 80 review: Initial Filing and Design/Building Permit Filing (see Resilience Review Procedures and Submittal Requirements).

 The following documents are provided below to guide and assist project proponents in complying with these regulations and policies: